Lift at low Reynolds number: Boundary integral and stresslet formulation

 Similar expressions exist for the stress tensor $T_{ijk}=T^\infty_{ijk}+T^w_{ijk}$, which can be found in \cite{Pozrikidis92}, p.
 85.

 Far from the wall, the velocity $U^w$ of the particle may be approximated by that of its center, that we set to be located at position $\mathbf{x}_0=(0,0,z)$.
-This far-field velocity $U^{w,ff}$ thus reads
+This far-field velocity $U^{w,ff}$ thus reads where $\mathbf{u}^0$ is the leading order term in the velocity on the particle surface.